0abhishek/hello-world/README.md

 # hello-world

 Hi everyone!
-I like javascript and overall I like to code.
+I like javascript and web developing and overall I like to code.
+I have higher aims to achieve in my life.